 The original curriculum was created in 2013 by École 42's team in Paris, which consisted of veterans in the computer science educational field in France.
 It has evolved since then by the educational staff in Paris and other schools, co-operation with companies and even students.

 At 42, there are no scheduled classes.
 You organize your work and your schedule.
 The school is open 24 hours a day throughout the year, and you can expect to spend most of your working time on campus – 40 hours per week on average (during the Selection Piscine more than sixty hours per week).
 We recommend to see the program as a full-time activity, however, there are students who study and work part-time.

 Is it possible to attend the curriculum online?

 42 Vienna is an on-site program.
-It is an essential component of the community-based learning model of 42.
-During the pandemic, we are following the strict rules but still offer studying on-site (separate computer rooms).
+It is an essential component of the peer-to-peer learning model of 42.

-The program is on-site, hence YES.
+Yes, the program is on-site.
 Living in Vienna or close to Vienna may be helpful.
 We can support you with information on housing.
-For the time of the Piscine, we have negotiated subsidized prices with youth hostels.

 Is studying at 42 Vienna really free?

 Yes, 100% free.
 We believe everyone deserves the opportunity to develop their talents and fulfill their dreams, regardless of their background and resources.
 We will not charge you anything before, during, or after your journey at 42 Vienna.
 This is possible thanks to the generous support of our founding partners.